-Buddha sculptures come in many different shapes and forms.
+Buddha statues come in many different shapes and forms.
 For example, the sculpture can be depicted standing, walking, sitting or in a reclining posture.
 Reclining statues notwithstanding, the Buddha is usually depicting gestures with his hands that are called mudras.

 Some examples include:

-(1) Abhaya Mudra (protection)
+(1) Abhaya Mudra (Protection Buddha)

-(2) Dharmachakra Mudra (teaching)
+(2) Dharmachakra Mudra (Teaching)

-(3) Dhyana Mudra (meditation)
+(3) Dhyana Mudra (Meditation)

-(4) Bhumisparsha Mudra (calling the earth to witness)
+(4) Bhumisparsha Mudra (Calling the Earth to Witness)

 (5) Vitarka Mudra (Intellectual Discussion)